-Panettone originated in the early 1900s and was made by poor people at Christmas time with leftover bread dough and whatever dried fruit they could find.
+Panettone originated in the early 1900s, and was made with leftover bread dough and dried fruit by poor people at Christmastime.
 After World War I, the confectionery companies Motta and Alemagna copied the idea, and the cake achieved worldwide fame.
-Zuccotto, a traditional northern Italian dessert, is usually made with plain sponge, but during the festive season it is a wonderful way for using up leftover panettone.
+Zuccotto, a traditional northern Italian recipe, is usually made with plain sponge, but during the festive season it is a wonderful way for using up leftover panettone.

-600g panettone, cut into 2 round discs and the rest lengthways into slices lengthways 2.5cm thick
+- 600 g panettone, cut into 2 x round discs, and the remaining lengthways into 2.5 cm-thick slices

-In another medium-sized bowl, mix the remaining ricotta and sugar with the cocoa powder until creamy.
+In another medium bowl, mix the remaining ricotta and sugar with the cocoa powder until creamy.

 Stir in the remaining candied fruit, flaked almonds and chocolate chips and set aside.

-Line a 15cm diameter pudding basin or a deep bowl with clingfilm, leaving quite a bit of excess around the edges.
+Use a 10-cup pudding basin or a deep bowl with plastic wrap, leaving quite a bit of excess around the edges.

 Line with the slices of panettone and, using a pastry brush, brush about three-quarters of the Vin Santo over the cake slices.

-Fill with the chocolate ricotta mixture, which should fill half the basin.
+Fill with the chocolate ricotta mixture, which should half-fill the basin.